 Food & Culture Highlights

-Food in Private History Walk in Bucharest with a Local Expert USD 203 reflects regional produce and neighbourhood traditions.
+Food in Vesuvius and Pompeii Tour with Audioguide from Salerno USD 130 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.